Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 - Distribution polygons for the blackpoll warbler, used for plotting and for the spatial mask of the geolocator analysis.
 These were obtained via request to BirdLife International 	(https://datazone.birdlife.org/species/factsheet/blackpoll-warbler-setophaga-striata/distribution).
 This polygons can be substituted by range polygons from the eBird Status and 	Trends dataset, which are available upon request with the raster data describe below.

-- Raster's of the blackpoll warbler's abundance across its breeding and nonbreeding range, which were obtained from the eBird Status and Trends database and are publicly available from ebird upon request (https://science.ebird.org/en/status-and-trends/species/bkpwar/downloads?week=1)
+- Raster of the blackpoll warbler's abundance across its breeding and nonbreeding range, which were obtained from the eBird Status and Trends database and are publicly available from ebird upon request (https://science.ebird.org/en/status-and-trends/species/bkpwar/downloads?week=1)

+## Contact information

+If you would like to use the code in this repository but encounter some difficulties, you can reach out to me (the corresponding author of the manuscript) at jelanyduali@hotmail.com or jduali@uoguelph.ca

 ## Index of folders and files containing the code used for different parts of the analysis: